 One thing to keep in mind with welcome coupons is that you want to limit their use to a single purchase:

-That’s easy to do using Advanced Coupons since it gives you full control over when each coupon can be applied.
+That’s easy to do using this plugin since it gives you full control over when each coupon can be applied.

 Quantity-based coupons are basically the same as wholesale discounts.
 The main difference is that if you want to target retail customers, you’ll make the minimum product quantity requirements lower.

-For retail customers, you’ll want to trigger quantity-based coupons at lower levels than for wholesale buyers.
+For customers, you’ll want to trigger quantity-based coupons at lower levels than for wholesale buyers.

 Loyalty programs can work in a myriad of ways.
 You can offer registered users coupons periodically or generate discounts for customers that make purchases regularly.